Nursing Home Abuse and Neglect – Alabama Attorney at Shuttlesworth Law Firm LLC Cares

 - Sudden weight loss.
 While the nursing home may dismiss weight loss as nothing out of the ordinary, it may be a sign of an infection or malnutrition.

 If you suspect something, say something.
 It's better to be safe than sorry.
 Tell the nursing home you believe something's wrong with your loved one.
 Then contact us.
 We can meet with you and discuss all the legal options available to your family.
-Our attorneys know how to investigate abusive nursing homes and hold them accountable.
+Our attorney knows how to investigate abusive nursing homes and hold them accountable.

 "What should I do if I suspect nursing home abuse in Alabama?"